-- A heavy vehicle that has had its braking system or any component of that system modified in any way which may affect continued compliance with the HVBR.
-This includes any modification after OE manufacture (Note 1), or since entering service or since being last certified. - A wheelbase alteration to a new standards compliant vehicle (Note 2) under-going entry certification, that is not supported with Acceptable Documentation (Note 3) from the OE manufacturer. - A wheelbase alteration to any vehicle since entering service or since last certified by an HVEK certifier. - Any alterations or modifications to the vehicle:

-- a. where the vehicle's original manufactured axle has changed, e.g., changing an axle to a different make, configuration or specification, or - b. where the vehicle's original manufactured axle rating or GVM is changed, except where an axle rating or GVM decrease is applied to a standards compliant NB or NC class vehicle or - c. where the vehicle is converted from non-towing to towing or from rigid to tractor unit or vice versa, or - d. where the vehicles originally manufactured axle configuration is changed to another configuration, e.g., it has been changed from a 4x2 to 6x2 or any other combination.
+- A heavy vehicle that has had its braking system or any component of that system modified in any way which may affect braking performance.
+This includes any modification after OE manufacture (Note 1), or since entering service or since being last certified. - A wheelbase alteration to a new standards compliant vehicle (Note 2) under-going entry certification, that is not supported with Acceptable Documentation (Note 3) from the OE manufacturer. - A wheelbase alteration to any vehicle since entering service or since last certified by an HVEK certifier. - Any alterations or modifications to the vehicle: - a. where the vehicle's original manufactured axle has changed, e.g. changing an axle to a different make, configuration or specification, or - where the vehicle's original manufactured GVM is changed, except where a GVM decrease is applied to a standards compliant prime mover to align with the on-road axle mass limits, provided no RUC, driver licencing or vehicle class thresholds are crossed, or - c. where the vehicle is converted from non-towing to towing or from rigid to tractor unit or vice versa, or - d. where the vehicles originally manufactured axle configuration is changed to another configuration, e.g. it has been changed from a 4x2 to 6x2 or any other combination.

-Note; When certifying the changes in (c) or (d) for an EBS/ESC equipped vehicle, the HVEK certifier must have evidence that the new configuration remains compliant with the standard it was manufactured to and confirmation from the OE manufacturer's representative or the brake system manufacturer that the control software has been updated or is re-confirmed.
+Note; When certifying the changes in (c) and (d) for an EBS/ESC equipped vehicle, the HVEK certifier must have evidence the new configuration remains compliant with the standard it was manufactured to and confirmation from the OE manufacturer's representative or the brake system manufacturer that the control software can and/or has been updated.